 Harry Cross is the co-founder and resident DJ of the underground Femme’s Room and Men’s Room Chicago parties in Chicago, IL.
 In 2014, he released his first remix of Shaun J. Wright and Alinka’s “Love Songs” on the Twirl Records label.
 His weekly functions at bathhouses and leather bars influence his multi-genre yet always sexy vibe.
-He’s currently putting the finishing touches on Loose Ends, a 12-hour rave at a historic Chicago bathhouse.

 Chicago’s Jeff Derringer is a staple of the American Techno scene, and one of its most respected producers.
 As a resident at Smartbar, Jeff presides over Oktave, his home-grown techno night focusing on the best and brightest international talent.

 Jeff continues to teach at Columbia College Chicago, where he is an adjunct professor in the music department.
 Jeff’s classes focus on digital production techniques, helping to unlock the talents of a new generation of artists.
 Showing them the way with affordable tools and a DIY mindset, Jeff hopes to have a lasting impact on the lives of the next wave of underground talent in Chicago.